Why is using video for sales emails a smarter way to engage prospects and advance deals?

 Sales videos are when salespeople record videos to send to prospects—via email, LinkedIn, or another channel—to increase responses.
 This is proven to be an extremely effective way to increase open rates and response rates and grab a coveted slice of your busy prospects’ attention.

-To send sales videos quickly and easily, it helps to have a sales video platform.
+To send sales videos quickly and easily, it helps to have a sales video platform built for business.
 Otherwise, it’s more work to email videos—you have to record, host, and organize videos on your own.
 Plus, there’s no reliable way to track prospect engagement.
-Plus, it appears less trustworthy to recipients—your prospects may think it’s a malicious link and ignore.
+Plus, it appears less trustworthy to recipients—your prospects may think it’s a malicious link and ignore it.
 Or worse, they may mark your email as spam and send your deliverability rates plummeting.

 A video sales email tool allows you to one-click record and send via an email where it automatically inserts a thumbnail with a “play” button.

 1. Sales Videos Command Attention Because They’re Unexpected

 In a sea of boring black and white text-based emails, a splash of color and personality will be a breath of fresh air to your prospects.
 That unexpectedness makes an impact as well.
 75% of top-performing sales professionals that use video email say it increases their response rates.

 2. Your Friendly Human Face Will Help Build Authentic Relationships